Louisa Benson Craig: Marriage and career

 Benson returned to Karen State and in 1964 married Lin Htin, a commander of the Karen National Liberation Army (KNLA).
 He died in 1965, and she led the Fifth Brigade.
 She fell out with the Karen National Union leadership following a power struggle with Bo Mya.

 As a "Most Wanted" independence warrior leader, Benson was urged by her people in 1967 to flee Burma to save her life.
 She emigrated to the United States by marrying Glenn Campbell Craig, a former classmate from her overseas studies at Tufts University.
 A scion of a Mayflower family, Craig had reconnected with her as a U.S. Naval officer after being assigned to Asian waters near Karen State.

 After emigrating, Louisa Benson Craig earned a master's degree in international affairs at Columbia University.
 She worked as an advocate for Burmese democracy and for resettlement of Burmese refugees in the United States.
 In 2004, she was named a plaintiff in a landmark human rights case against Unocal for profiting from the Burmese military's alleged human rights abuses by operating the Yadana gas field.

 Louisa had three children with Glenn Craig.
 After his naval career, he became an entrepreneur, helping found an international school publications enterprise based in California.

+Louisa's daughter, Charmaine Craig, wrote the novel "Miss Burma," which was published in 2017.
+The novel is said to be "based on the remarkable lives of the author's mother and grandparents."